Cycloalkene: Trans isomers

-Bond length between the C=C and corresponding vinyllic carbons also vary.
+Bond length between the C=C and corresponding vinylic carbons also vary.
 In smaller cycloalkenes, it is expected for the bonds to be greater in length uniformly to account for increased strain, but for example, trans-cycloheptane has varying bond lengths.
-Also, the vinyllic carbons on trans cyclohexanes exhibit longer bond lengths than their respective cis isomer for trans-cycloheptane through trans-cyclononene (7 carbon and 9 carbon cycloalkenes).
+Also, the vinylic carbons on trans cyclohexanes exhibit longer bond lengths than their respective cis isomer for trans-cycloheptane through trans-cyclononene (7 carbon and 9 carbon cycloalkenes).

-Synthesis Reactions
+Synthesis reactions

-Ring Closing Metathesis
+Ring-closing metathesis

-Ring-Closing Metathesis switches out functional groups from one or multiple terminal alkenes to form a cycloalkene.
+Ring-closing metathesis switches out functional groups from one or multiple terminal alkenes to form a cycloalkene.
 This process can be used to form cycloalkenes of either E or Z configurations, depending on the stereochemistry of the second ring strain.

-Birch Reduction
+Birch reduction

 Birch reduction is a possible method to reduce reduces aromatic compounds into cycloalkenes, specifically cyclohexadiene.

-Diels-Alder Reaction
+Diels-Alder reaction

 The Diels-Alder reaction, also known as cycloaddition, combines a conjugated diene and an alkene to form cycloalkene.
 This is a concerted process, with bonds forming and breaking simultaneously.